HHS/simpler-grants-gov/documentation/milestones/individual_milestones/communication_platforms.md

 * GitHub with Zenhub

+Explore options for a shared calendar of dates across teams, such as:

+* Confluence?

 These should be selected, implemented, and deployed.

 For the wiki-style tool, we need integrated page analytics so we can view stats such as the number of total visits to a page (or collection of pages) as well as unique visitors, time on page, etc.